kvokka/dtn/README.md

 Summary message always come with all possible fields, while for Update message it is possible to add a filter with `client.request.system.update_fields list: %w[Bid Ask]`

+This methods do not allow any historical data access, only real time.

 ```ruby
 class Observer
   # data callbacks are optional and match message class